WELCOME

 Here, the life changing love of Christ is at work.
-St. Matthias is warm and welcoming and made up of many; we are young, old, singles, families, widows, widowers, active, and retired.
+St. Matthias is warm, welcoming, and made up of many; we are young, old, singles, families, widows, widowers, active, and retired.
 Some of us are life-long Episcopalians, while many of us came from different faith traditions or had no church background at all.

 For two years the group met in The Community House on Minneola Avenue until one of the group members offered her garage which was transformed into a very nice little chapel on the same street.